-A chemical peel is a non surgical technique designed to revitalise damaged skin in people that have signs of sun damage, fine lines, wrinkles, uneven skin tones, acne and scarring.
+A chemical peel is a non-surgical technique designed to revitalise damaged skin in people that have signs of sun damage, fine lines, wrinkles, uneven skin tones, acne and scarring.
 The aim is to resurface the skin resulting in a softer, smoother, more youthful look.
 Chemical peels are most commonly performed for cosmetic reasons, to enhance appearance and self-confidence.
 Chemical peel therapy may be performed in conjunction with other treatments.
+They are also an excellent choice for those that want to maintain their skin health.

 Pigmentation describes a range of conditions where skin becomes blotchy or discoloured.
 Pigmentation can be caused by hormonal factors, skin trauma and excessive sun exposure.
-The AHA and TCA in Rationale procedure peels help remove pigmented surface cells, and improve cellular turnover.
-Prescription medications and phototherapy, such as Limelight/IPL or laser treatment, should be combined with Rationale to achieve best results.
+Peels help remove pigmented surface cells, and improve cellular turnover.
+Prescription medications and phototherapy, such as Limelight/IPL or laser treatment, should be combined with chemical peels to achieve best results.

 Sun damaged skin: